zealshah-05/Laundry-Management-System-IITGN/README.md

 #### We have taken feedbacks from stakeholders to improve this system.
 All relevant changes recommended by the stakeholders are implemented in **G2: 2.**

 ### First Feedback
-**1.** Not all admin can see information of students and They can not delete the details of a student.
-For example, Laundry staff can not have this much of privilege of viewing and changing the student information but management can have.
+**1.** Not all admins should be able to see information of students and thus delete the details of a student.
+For example, Laundry staff can not have this much of privilege of viewing and changing the student data but College Management should have.

-**2.** While adding the clothes of user there is no need to add **Room Number** as can be retrieved from the user information from users' roll-number.
+**2.** While adding the clothes of a user, there is no need to add **Room Number** as it can be retrieved from the user information from users' roll-number.

-**3.** Add an extra page at the student side that covers other Laundry facilities provided in hostel (eg. Smart laundry system at E Common room etc.)
+**3.** Add an extra page at the student side (View) that covers other Laundry facilities provided in hostels. (eg. Smart laundry system at E Common room etc.)

 ### Final Feedback:
 **1.** While adding a student's clothes, a field should correspond to checking whether the provided piece of clothing is already torn.